Equivariant Coarse (Co-)Homology Theories: Examples

-The proofs of the following statements can be found in the above-mentioned sources in the special cases just described, but the proofs generalize to the general case of equivarint Roe-algebras with coefficients.
+The proofs of the following statements can be found in the above-mentioned sources in the special cases just described, but the proofs generalize to the general case of equivariant Roe-algebras with coefficients.